Poka-yoke (pronounced PO-kah yo-KAY) is a Japanese cartoon, it’s actually a Japanese term that means to avoid (yokeru) mistakes (poka).

 There are two types of poka-yoke: control and warning.

-- Control: The goal is to make it mechanically impossible for mistakes to be made.
+- Control: The goal is to make it mechanically impossible to make mistakes.
 For example, there is only one way you can plug a three-prong electric cord into a power outlet.

 - Warning: Color or sound is used to alert operators that they are about to make a mistake.
 For example, a message pops up on your screen to remind you to save your documents before closing an application.